 Can You Claim the Child and Dependent Care Tax Credit?

 Paying for child care or adult dependent care is one of the steepest monthly expenses many families face.
 But without care, they can't leave home to earn a living or go to school.

 The Basic Rules

 You must have a dependent child or an adult dependent who cannot be left alone because the person cannot provide self-care.
 You must also have earned income from a job or self-employment.

 Your Qualifying Child or Dependent

-Your child must be your dependent.
-He must be either younger than age 13 or, if older, must be physically or mentally unable to care for himself because he's disabled.
+Your child must be either younger than age 13 or, if older, must be physically or mentally unable to care for himself because he's disabled.
 You can claim adult day care expenses for a dependent age 13 or older or for your spouse if that person is physically or mentally unable to care for herself.